Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift: The AI Method

 There are two types of interlopers: (i) an absorption system at some other known redshift.
 In this case the interloper species and rest-wavelength may be identified and there may be other transitions in the same ion or from other ions at the same redshift that can be modelled simultaneously in order to best constrain the interloper parameters, or (ii) the interloper species/origin is unknown.
 If the interloper is identified beforehand as being of type (i), then the overall model to be fitted can include the appropriate free parameters from the outset, that is, the set-up prior to Stage 1 indicates that 2 redshift systems are to be simultaneously fitted.

 If we have an interloper of type (ii), all previous (non-interloper) line parameters from Stages 1 and 2 are initially (here, in Stage 3) {\it fixed}.
-The reason for doing this is as follows. $\chi^2$ minimisation will act so as to `prefer' the interloper (since the interloper has no tied parameters, unlike the heavy element line) such that the interloper may tend to replace the heavy element line.
+The reason for doing this is as follows. $\chi^2$ minimisation will act so as to `prefer' the interloper (since the interloper has no tied parameters, unlike the target line) such that the interloper may tend to replace the target line.
 Physically, this is obviously incorrect.

-To identify possible interlopers, there are 2 potential procedures: (a) Each data segment is treated separately.
-An interloper is added in a random position within each data segment, one at a time, and VPFIT allowed to iterate to derive the best-fit interloper parameters (or to reject the interloper entirely), or (b) All data segments are dealt with at the same time i.e. one interloper is placed in each data segment simultaneously, with wavelength
+To identify possible interlopers, there are 2 potential procedures: (a) Each spectral segment is treated separately.
+An interloper is added in a random position within each spectral segment, one at a time, and VPFIT allowed to iterate to derive the best-fit interloper parameters (or to reject the interloper entirely), or (b) All spectral segments are dealt with at the same time i.e. one interloper is placed in each spectral segment simultaneously, with wavelength

 where $R$ is the random seed from $0 - 1$ and $\lambda_{min (max)}^i$ is the minimum (maximum) wavelength of the $i$th segment.
 One could generate a different random seed for each wavelength segment but this offers no advantage.